mathieubossaert/central2pg/README.md

 -> inspired by https://stackoverflow.com/questions/50837548/insert-into-fetch-all-from-cant-be-compiled/52889381#52889381
 Create a table corresponding to the curso structure (attribute types and names)
 #### parameters :
-	_table_name text 		-- the name of the table to create _ref refcursor			-- the name of the refcursor to get data from
+	_schema_name text 		-- the name of the table to create _table_name text 		-- the name of the table to create _ref refcursor			-- the name of the refcursor to get data from
 #### returning :